SeniorNoOne/HPA_currency/README.md

 - Notice that static files are properly served only if `DEBUG = True` which is the case for base and local sample setting files.
 Be aware of using `DEBUG = True` in production.
 - In `docker-compose-dev.yml` Postgres DB image is created.
 It's done only for dev purpose.
+- Note that settings in config files for nginx, PgBouncer and other third party software used in this project must match Django settings in `local.py` file.
+- For such third party software basic config files are provided in the project's root directory.